JohnOBrienCIT/MOC_GitLab_3/README.md

-"This is the README file for the Tutorial repository."
+This is the README.md file for the Tutorial Repo.

-This is my first edit of the README.md file
-Added in Dazzling_Feature Branch!
-Change added in Master branch.

-A new Change added in Master branch.

-A stashing edit!